EJSAHN/legacy-marker-rescue/README.md

 ## Citation and archive DOI

-Temporary citation fields are provided in `CITATION.cff`.
+Citation metadata are provided in CITATION.cff.
 An archival DOI will be added after a versioned software release is deposited.